 RNFBC’s mission is to support BC nursing students to strengthen their skills through the pursuit of basic and advanced education, thereby enhancing the quality of nursing care provided to British Columbians.
 To achieve this, RNFBC raises money to provide bursaries to nursing students in all program levels.

-The 2023 application process will open in early June.
-Interested nursing students at all levels should review all information below, and check back again in June 2023.
+The 2023 application process will open by June 26.
+If you are interested in applying this year, please carefully review the information below, and check back after June 26th.

-Our standard award at the present time is $1000 and applicants who meet all criteria for any bursary have an equal chance of receiving an award.
+Our standard award at the present time is $1000.
+Applicants who meet the relevant criteria for any bursary are chosen at random, and each applicant has an equal chance of receiving an award.

-Please remember that each year is treated on an individual basis so even if you have applied for and/or received a bursary in previous years, do not let that deter you from making a new application in other years.
+Each year is treated on an individual basis, and we encourage you to apply every year you are enrolled in nursing studies, even if you have applied for and/or received a bursary in previous years.

 Bursaries For Diploma Students:

 RNABC Nursing Education

 Willett Estate Bursary

 Paulson – Code Bursary